-There are two main types of headphones for guitar amps, open-back headphones, and closed-back headphones.
+There are two main types of headphones for guitar amps: open-back and closed-back.
 In your guitar practice, you need a very conducive environment which is why you buy a pair with good headphone amps.

 Open-back headphones are ideal if you live or practice in a relatively calm and quiet environment since you will not risk interfering with sounds in your ears.
 On the other hand, if your environment is noisy, you would benefit more from closed-back headphones as these block out any interference.

 If you are a picky user, you might also benefit by picking the best ear cup design for your set.
 Most headphones have different earcup designs and shapes.
-If you have big ears, it would be better to pick oval ear cups.
+For example, it would be better to pick oval ear cups if you have big ears.
 Additionally, you can buy a set with swiveling ear cups if you intend to use them for other studio projects such as recording.

 If you want to buy the best headphones for a guitar amp, the above list includes the most reputable brands best rated by audio professionals.
 They all have adequate impedance and excellent frequency range that you need to reproduce the best sounds without disturbing those near you.
 You may pick any one of the models to enable you to become one of the best guitarists.

 Frequently Asked Questions on Guitar Amp Headphones